swifthorseman/flask-peewee-heroku-setup/README.md

    ```
    The command should output the number tables (1) and the number of rows (4).

-1. Use `pgsql` to connect to the database and query the tables:
+1. Use `psql` to connect to the database and query the tables:

    ```
    $ heroku pg:psql